SUWANKIM/KIMSUWAN/index.md

 ## Summary of Skills

-- Ability to back-end development and web planning
+- back-end development and web planning
 - Experience with IT platform planning and development
 - Polyglot programmer